Modular equalities for complex reflection arrangements: Introduction and statement of results

 Dimca, Ibadula and M\u acinic asked in \cite{DIM} the following natural question: if $d>1$ and $e_d(\A) \neq 0$, does this imply that $\rho_d \in \exp\ \RR_1^1(\A, \C)$?
 A positive answer (for all $d$) would imply that the non-triviality of $h_1$ is combinatorial, since the converse implication is known, for all $d$.

 \begin{theorem} If $\A$ is a complex reflection arrangement, then the above question has a positive answer, for $2 \leq d \leq 4$. \end{theorem}

-We derive Theorem \ref{thm:c} and Theorem \ref{thm:a} from Theorem \ref{thm:b} with the aid of a general result (proved in Theorem \ref{thm:d}) that relates the Falk-Yuzvinsky multinet structures on matroids from \cite{FY} to the algebraic monodromy action and the Aomoto-Betti numbers of an arrangement.
+We derive Theorem \ref{thm:c} and Theorem \ref{thm:a} from Theorem \ref{thm:b} with the aid of a general result (proved in Theorem \ref{thm:d}) that relates combinatorial structures on arrangements satisfying the key multinet axiom introduced by Falk-Yuzvinsky in \cite{FY} to the algebraic monodromy action and the Aomoto-Betti numbers of an arrangement.
 The tools from our paper also enable us to give a complete, combinatorial description in Proposition \ref{prop:full} for the monodromy action on $H_1(F_\A, \Q)$, in the case of full monomial arrangements of rank $3$ and $4$.
 Related results may be found in \cite{L} and \cite{PS14}.
-Proposition \ref{prop:multilie}, proved in \cite{PS14}, is of great help in Section \ref{sec:multi}.
+By Theorems \ref{thm:a}, \ref{thm:b} and \cite{Di, DiS}, this complete, combinatorial description holds for arbitrary complex reflection arrangements.